MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-create-project-add-controls.md

 ## Create the time remaining box

 The math quiz contains a box in the upper-right corner.
 That box shows the number of seconds that remain in the quiz.
 This section shows you how to use a label for that box.
+You'll add code for the countdown timer in a later tutorial in this series.

 1. On the left side of the Visual Studio IDE, select the **Toolbox** tab.
 If you don't see the toolbox, select **View** > **Toolbox** from the menu bar or **Ctrl**+**Alt**+**X**.